1759 - Swedish campaign in Pomerania

 By January 17, the Prussian battery on the Nonnenberg had made a gap in the Swedish defences around Demmin.
 The Prussians then launched an amphibious attack and drove the Swedes out of their outpost on the Meyenkrebs side of the Peene.

 On January 18, short of ammunition, Colonel Lillienberg surrendered the town of Demmin.
-His troops were allowed to march out of the town with their colours, fifers and drummers before becoming prisoners of war.
+The Swedish troops were allowed to march out of the town with their colours, fifers and drummers before becoming prisoners of war.

 By January 21, the Prussians had brought some very heavy guns from Stettin (24-pdrs and heavy 12-pdrs) for the siege of Anklam.
 Sparre had only two 12-pdrs, four 6-pdrs, two mortars and two howitzers and some lighter 3-pdrs at his disposal.

 On January 21, the Prussian artillery opened a continuous bombardment on Anklam.
 Sparre tried to gain time by negotiations but finally capitulated after a fierce defence against the far superior Prussian artillery.
 He obtained free passage to Sweden.
 Three Swedish infantry regiments were taken prisoners.